Fort Lauderdale Spinal Cord Injury Attorney

 Broward County attorneys stand up on behalf of those with spinal injuries

-If you or a loved one has suffered from a serious spinal cord injury because of the negligence of others, our accident attorneys at the Fort Lauderdale law firm of Boone and Davis, PA have the skills and legal knowledge to help you with your personal injury claim.
-During their more than 30 years of practice, the Fort Lauderdale spinal cord injury attorneys at our firm have helped clients from all over Florida recover the compensation they need for serious injuries, including verdicts and settlements in excess of $1 million in more than 100 cases.
+If you or a loved one has suffered from a serious spinal cord injury because of the negligence of others, our accident attorneys at the Fort Lauderdale law firm of Boone & Davis, Attorneys at Law have the skills and legal knowledge to help you with your personal injury claim.
+During their more than 35 years of practice, the Fort Lauderdale spinal cord injury attorneys at our firm have helped clients from all over Florida recover the compensation they need for serious injuries, including verdicts and settlements in excess of $1 million in more than 100 cases.

 Types of spinal injuries